 The fee will be $60 per hour.
 Most of that fee will be paid directly to the mentor; a portion will cover BIO’s administrative costs.
 The mentors will be paid for time spent reading submitted materials and for the time they spend in consultation.

-You can begin the process by sending an email to Will Swift with a brief summary of your project and a statement about your goals for the mentoring sessions.
+You can begin the process by sending an email to Cathy Curtis with a brief summary of your project and a statement about your goals for the mentoring sessions.
 You will then receive instructions about payment and a list of three mentors with their bios.
 Once we receive your payment and choice, you will be given instructions for setting up phone, email or Skype sessions, according to your mutual preferences.